michelve/figma-demo/.github/instructions/figma-official-mcp-server.instructions.md

 "Generate iOS SwiftUI code from the selected Figma frame"

 # Component Libraries
-"Implement the selected frame using Chakra UI components" "Create this using Material-UI components with TypeScript"
+"Implement the selected frame using ShadCN UI components" "Create this using Material-UI components with TypeScript"

 # Styling Systems